SumoLogic/sumologic-documentation/docs/integrations/databases/mariadb.md

 6. Click Import and then copy-paste the above JSON to import monitors.

-35
 The monitors are disabled by default.
 Once you have installed the alerts using this method, navigate to the MariaDB folder under **Monitors** to configure them.
 See [this](/docs/alerts/monitors/index.md) document to enable monitors to send notifications to teams or connections.
 See the instructions detailed in Step 4 of this [document](https://help.sumologic.com/Visualizations-and-Alerts/Alerts/Monitors#Add_a_monitor).

-##### Install the alerts using a Terraform script Method
+### Method 2: Using a Terraform script
-36

-1. **Generate a Sumo Logic access key and ID. \
-**Generate an access key and access ID for a user that has the Manage Monitors role capability in Sumo Logic using these[ instructions](/docs/manage/security/access-keys#manage-your-access-keys-on-preferences-page).
+1. **Generate a Sumo Logic access key and ID.** Generate an access key and access ID for a user that has the Manage Monitors role capability in Sumo Logic using these[ instructions](/docs/manage/security/access-keys#manage-your-access-keys-on-preferences-page).
 Identify which deployment your Sumo Logic account is in, using this [link](https://help.sumologic.com/APIs/General-API-Information/Sumo-Logic-Endpoints-by-Deployment-and-Firewall-Security)
 2. **[Download and install Terraform 0.13](https://www.terraform.io/downloads.html) or later. **
 3. ** Download the Sumo Logic Terraform package for MariaDB alerts. \
 **The alerts package is available in the Sumo Logic GitHub [repository](https://github.com/SumoLogic/terraform-sumologic-sumo-logic-monitor/tree/main/monitor_packages/MariaDB).
 You can either download it through the “git clone” command or as a zip file.